Tom Parker Bowles: Career

 From 1997 until 2000, Parker Bowles was a junior publicist for Dennis Davidson Associates, a public relations firm.
 In 1999 there were newspaper reports that he took cocaine at the Cannes Film Festival.
 In 2001, he became Tatlers food columnist.

 Since 2002 he has been a food writer, critic and broadcaster.
 He is a restaurant critic of The Mail on Sunday and food editor of Esquire.

-He is also a contributing editor to Condé Nast Traveller (UK and US), and Departures (US), as well as a regular contributor to Country Life, Harpers Bazaar and Town and Country.
-He was a contributor to Gordon Ramsay's food magazine television show The F Word.
+He is also a contributing editor to Condé Nast Traveller (UK and US), and Departures (US), as well as a regular contributor to Country Life, Harper's Bazaar and Town & Country.
+He was a contributor to Gordon Ramsay's food magazine television series The F Word.

 From 2007 to 2010 he co-presented Market Kitchen on Good Food Channel, alongside Matthew Fort and Matt Tebbutt, and presented LBC Radio's Food and Drink Programme for a year.
 He was a judge on the ITV Food series Food Glorious Food and Channel 9 Australian cooking series The Hotplate.
-In 2017, he was judge, alongside Matt Moran and Anna Polyviou on Series 1 of Family Food Fight (Channel 9 Australia) and filmed series two of Family Food Fight, which was broadcast in late 2018.
+In 2017, he was judge, alongside Matt Moran and Anna Polyviou, on Series 1 of Family Food Fight (Channel 9 Australia) and filmed series two of Family Food Fight, which was broadcast in late 2018.
 He is also one of the regular critics on MasterChef (BBC 1).
 In 2014, Parker Bowles was named as one of the Top 10 most followed UK restaurant critics on Twitter.

-Cookbooks
+Cookery books

 Parker Bowles's first book, published in 2004, was E Is For Eating – An Alphabet of Greed.
 His next, The Year of Eating Dangerously: A Global Adventure in Search of Culinary Extremes, was published by Ebury in 2007.
 AbeBooks named the book as one of The 50 Best Food Memoirs.
 His third, Full English: A Journey Through the British and Their Food was published in 2009 and won the Guild of Food Writers 2010 award for best work on British food.
 His next book, Let's Eat: Recipes From My Kitchen Notebook, is a compendium of his favourite recipes from his childhood, collected from around the world, and written with the amateur cook in mind.
 The book was published by St. Martin's Press and was released in 2012.

 In October 2014, he launched his fifth book titled Let's Eat Meat: Recipes for Prime Cuts, Cheap Bits and Glorious Scraps of Meat, which was published by Pavilion.
 His seventh book, Fortnum and Mason – Christmas and Other Winter Feasts (4th Estate) was released in October 2018.
 Cooking and the Crown: Royal Recipes from Queen Victoria to King Charles III was released in October 2024.